gcopoix/makeSD_mist/README.md

    - sidi
    - sidi128

-	with 2 runs:
+  with each 2 runs:
    - 1st: run with empty cache (=initial run)
    - 2nd: run with cache and SD (=update run)

-Both folders should contain same content at the end (assuming no git or source repo update in between). \
+Both folders should contain the same content at the end (assuming no git or source repo update in between). \
 Additionally, a full log for each set is created in the 'SD#' folder with some summary at the end:
 - Missing core .rbf files
 - Missing MAME ROMs